retypeapp/retype/samples/basic-project-config.md

 ```
 }%}
 !!!
-All configurations are optional.
-If a config is not set, Retype will use default values.
+All settings are optional.
+If a setting is not set, Retype will use default values.
 !!!